If you’ve recently started selling products, you might be wondering, ‘What is an SKU’?

-Your SKUs are the product codes that you (and others) can use to search and identify stock on hand from lists, invoices, or order forms.
+An SKU definition is simple: It is a product code that you (and others) can use to search and identify stock on hand from lists, invoices, or order forms.

 Products that are received at a business need to be properly tracked to know how many are available.
-A product variation, i.e. Large Red Bucket, can be easily tracked using a cloud based inventory management system.
+A product variation, i.e. Large Red Bucket, can be easily tracked using a cloud inventory management system.
 If the products in a warehouse or storage room have SKUs, then stock availability is easy to determine.

-The SKU for the inventory of a business needs to be simple to understand.
+Simply put, the SKU for the inventory of a business needs to be simple to understand.
 A typical SKU will have the first part used for product grouping and the other part for a unique value, such as the date.

 Avoid stockouts, make prompt reorders and get automatic stock level updates.